ErpNetDocs/tech/modules/crm/clientcenter/troubleshooting/cannot-access-a-page-or-section.md

 If one of these errors appears, review the user and customer setup in ERP.net.

+> [!NOTE]
+> Although **CC002** is still listed in the Client Center error reference, starting with version 26 it is no longer generally required for the logged user to be linked to a **Person** record.

 For more information, see:

 - [User access and customer assignment](../user-management/concepts/user-access-and-customer-assignment.md)